-A digital service is an automated service delivered via the Internet or private network.
+A digital service is an automated service that is of significance to its owning organization.
+It may be delivered via the Internet or private network.

 - A user interface, such as a browser, application (eg Mobile App), or specialized device that allows a person to interact with the service.